praekelt/seed-auth-api/docs/http_api.rst

 user:create
     Can create new users.

-.. http:get:: /user/permissions/
+.. http:get:: /user

-   Verify that an existing token is valid, and return the token's permissions.
+   Get the user details, and list of permissions that a user currently has access to, for the user authorized by the given token.

    :>header Authorization: "Token " followed by the token to verify
    :status 200: The token is valid.
-   :status 401: The token is invalid.
+   :status 401: The token is invalid/missing.

    **Example request**:

    .. sourcecode:: http

-      GET /user/permissions/ HTTP/1.1
+      GET /user HTTP/1.1
       Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b